midl-dev/tezos-on-gke/README.md

 * create a Kubernetes cluster
 * build the necessary containers locally
 * spin up the public nodes and private baker nodes

-Then set up the signers and have them connect to the public endpoint.

 Apply an update
 ---------------